 Currently, SMILE has been FDA approved for myopia with astigmatism.
 SMILE is capable of correcting nearsightedness up to -10.00 diopters, and -3.00 diopters of astigmatism.

 If your nearsightedness and/or astigmatism is outside these ranges, or if you are farsighted, Dr. Hamilton may recommend an alternative procedure for you.

-The Santa Monica Eye Medical Group offers 4 refractive correction procedures.
+The Hamilton Eye Institute offers 4 refractive correction procedures.
 These include PRK, LASIK, Visian ICL, and SMILE.